Epihedron/Adventurer/README.md

 - transfered github repo to Epihedron
 - deleted local jquery file and pointed to google api jquery
 - now syncing with branches on github

+##### Alpha 0.2.0(2/5/14)
+- completely ported the web server to a Raspberry Pi!!
+- installed SQL server on the Pi
+- got SQL to work with current PHP settings
+- switched name of database to adventurer
+- configured git hub with Pi

 ### Bugs: